mbburch/beatbox/README.md

 ## Project Description

 Our goal for this project was to build a game that is playable in the browser.
 There is no server-side component for this project.
 We used client-side JavaScript to complete this project.
 Our game, Beatbox, is a spin-off of Guitar Hero and Tap Tap Revenge.
+Play our game here: [Beatbox](http://russelleh.github.io/beatbox)

 ## Learning Goals